 Solve Some Jigsaw Puzzles

 Numerous studies have found evidence that puzzles help delay memory decline in old age and ward off degenerative diseases such as Alzheimer’s by keeping you mentally active.
-Jigsaws also require visuospatial skills, which engage different parts of the brain.
+Jigsaws also require visuospatial skills, which engage different parts of the brain and enhance problem solving skills.
 Namely the ones that are usually fried into submission by your inbox.

 Go Metal Detecting